RedHatInsights/ai-web-clients/AI_CONTEXT.md

    - Each package must have proper `project.json` with targets
    - Consistent naming: `@redhat-cloud-services/{package-name}`
    - Independent versioning and publishing

+### **Documentation Standards** (CRITICAL)

+1. **Code-Only Documentation Policy**
+   - Technical documentation must ONLY reflect actual, existing code
+   - NO code examples from unit tests - examples must be from public interfaces
+   - NO references to non-existent code or planned features
+   - Document only code with public interfaces accessible to library users

+2. **Documentation File Structure**
+   - **Developer documentation goes in README files** - NOT in AI_CONTEXT.md
+   - Each package must have its own README.md with comprehensive usage examples
+   - AI_CONTEXT.md is for AI agent context only, not developer documentation
+   - Split documentation appropriately: package READMEs for usage, USAGE.md for advanced examples
+   - Workspace README.md for overall project overview

+3. **Public API Documentation**
+   - Focus on exported functions, classes, and interfaces
+   - Document actual usage patterns that consumers can implement
+   - Verify all code examples exist in the actual codebase before documenting
+   - Remove any documentation references to internal or test-only code

+4. **Documentation Verification**
+   - All code examples must be traceable to actual implementation files
+   - Examples should demonstrate real public API usage
+   - No hypothetical or "could work" examples
+   - Update documentation immediately when public APIs change

 ### **Quality Gates**